- General Questions

 - Depending on the design of your tiles, large gaps may be created after you install the Crown molding over the tiles.This will mean that caulking will take you longer and you may have to re-caulk as caulk does shrink.

 Can Styrofoam ceiling tiles be nailed or stapled?

 No, they can not be nailed nor stapled, Styrofoam ceiling tiles should be only glued for best results.
 However, people have reported using double sided tape, push pins screws and so on, however this is not recommended.

 No, they are not fire-rated.

-Using ceiling tiles on walls is possible but inadvisable in high-traffic areas.
-The reason is that the tiles are soft and can get damaged or scratched when kicked or hit.
-So it can work, but they may get damaged.
-They should be fine as wall art placed a few feet from the ground or on a wall where there is no traffic.
-Lots of photographers use them for backgrounds.
+So, it can work but they may get damaged.
+They should be fine as a wall art, few feet from the ground or on a wall where there is no traffic.
+Lot of Photographers use them for backgrounds.

 No, you can order as little as one tile.